nathants/bsv/readme.md

 - [blz4](#blz4) - compress bsv data
 - [blz4d](#blz4d) - decompress bsv data
 - [bmerge](#bmerge) - merge sorted files from stdin
-- [bmerge-lz4](#bmerge-lz4) - merge compressed sorted files from stdin
 - [bpartition](#bpartition) - split into multiple files by consistent hash of the first column value
-- [bpartition-lz4](#bpartition-lz4) - split into multiple compressed files by consistent hash of the first column value
 - [bschema](#bschema) - validate and converts row data with a schema of columns
 - [bsort](#bsort) - timsort rows by compare the first column
 - [bsplit](#bsplit) - split a stream into multiple files